 Other facilities include the James Clark Jr. Library Hall with more than 40,000 volumes of reference materials and online databases, and the Patrick and Jill McCuan Hall which contains offices, classrooms, and the HCC-TV studio.

 A Student Activities Center provides an exclusive domain for student government, newspaper and other student activities.

 The Children’s Learning Center offers full-year child care for infants through preschool.

 Founded by the Board of Education of Howard County, HCC was formally authorized by the Howard County Commissioners and approved by the State of Maryland in 1966.
 The first classes were held in October 1970.

 The Board of Trustees of Howard Community College is committed to providing equal opportunity through its employment practices, educational programs, admissions and the many services it offers to the community.
 The board of trustees has committed the college to undertake an affirmative action program to enhance equality of opportunity and the recruitment of minorities.
-It is the policy of the college to abide by all applicable requirements of state and federal law so that no person shall be discriminated against or otherwise harassed on the basis of race, religion, disability, color, gender, national origin, age, political opinion, sexual orientation, veteran status, genetic information, or marital status.
+It is the policy of the college to abide by all applicable requirements of county, state, and federal law so that no person shall be discriminated against or otherwise harassed on the basis of race, ethnicity, creed, religion, sex, color, ancestry or national origin, age, political opinion, sexual orientation, marital status, veteran status, genetic information, occupation, source of income, gender identity or expression, physical appearance, familial status, or physical or mental disability of otherwise qualified individuals.
 The college will adhere to applicable laws and regulations affecting affirmative action and equal employment opportunity.

 VISION AND MISSION